Registration Of A Child As a British Citizen.

 - Parent has been granted indefinite leave/permanent residence status in the United Kingdom, or

-- parent has been exercising EEA free movement rights in the United Kingdom.
-It needs to continue for at least 5 years ending on or after 30 April 2006.
+- The parent has been exercising EEA free movement rights in the United Kingdom.
+It needs to continue for at least five years ending on or after 30 April 2006.

 The immigration lawyers at LawPark are experts in dealing with the application for registration as a British Citizen.
 You may need help from lawyers in London to prepare and submit your application for registration as a British Citizen.
 So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.

-We offer professional service for registration as a British Citizen.
+We offer professional services for registration as a British Citizen.

 Our team of professionals works with you and your application for registration as a British Citizen.
 So, you can expect to enjoy the following services:

-- Our immigration specialists will provide you with detailed instructions in regards to immigration regulations.
-Besides, we inform you of the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+- Our immigration specialists will provide you with detailed instructions regarding immigration regulations.
+Besides, we inform you of the procedures required by the Home Office and the UKBA relevant to your case.

-- Our immigration lawyers will explain all documentation you need to submit alongside your application for registration as a British Citizen.
+- Our immigration lawyers will explain all documentation you must submit alongside your application for registration as a British Citizen.

-- By the way, our immigration lawyers will examine these documents and discuss how they are relevant to your case.
+- Also, our immigration lawyers will examine these documents and discuss their relevance to your case.

 - Our team of immigration lawyers will complete the application forms and answer any questions that you may have.

-- If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.
+- If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process.

-- Our lawyers will draft a cover letter that will support and submit the application for registration as a British Citizen.
+- Our lawyers will draft a cover letter supporting and submitting the application for registration as a British Citizen.

 - Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision regarding your application for registration as a British Citizen.